caroline-wall/applied_machine_learning_public/july_9_response.md

 2. The optimizer and loss functions are how the model calculates its error and adjusts the parameters of each neuron from their initial random values, so the model's error decreases.
 The model had an accuracy of 87%, which was fairly good for how basic the model was.

 3. https://github.com/caroline-wall/applied_machine_learning_public/issues/1#issue-655455805
+This graph shows how the loss changed over the course of the epochs for both the training data and the testing data.